Recovery Support

 The European Barnahus model has evolved primarily to support child victims and witnesses of child sexual abuse and exploitation.
 As a consequence, Barnahus recovery support is usually described from a perspective that centres specialist, therapeutic, often, psychological based interventions.

-In Scotland, Bairns Hoose is fundamentally different in that it supports child victims and witnesses of all forms of violence, including physical, emotional, sexual, exploitation and neglect and those who have witnessed and experienced domestic abuse.
-The wide access criteria for Bairns’ Hoose requires us to think differently about the support and recovery needs of children, young people and families, recognising that they will each need a support offer that is tailored to them and their unique experiences.
+In Scotland, Bairns' Hoose is different in that it supports child victims and witnesses of all forms of violence, including physical, emotional, sexual, exploitation and neglect and those who have witnessed and experienced domestic abuse.
+The wide access criteria for Bairns’ Hoose requires us to think differently about the support and recovery needs of children, young people and families, recognising that they may need an offer of support from a consistent and skilled practitioner that is tailored to them, and informed by their views, needs and their unique experiences.

 identified key values and principles of the Children First Recovery Model.
 The authors recognised that: